manuelbirlo/CAL-Tutor/README.md

 During the navigation phase user motion data is being recorded that can be downloaded via the HoloLens device portal.

 Please note:
-The Unity project including the C# code scripts have been written in a short amount of time as part of a research project and should be cleaned up in future.
+The Unity project has been written in a short amount of time as part of a research project and should be cleaned up in future.
 This includes:
 - Reorganizing Unity assets into meaningful folders
 - Clean up of C# scripts (remove code comments, clean up source code).